WheTEP Application - Undergraduate and Accelerated M.A.T. Form

 Why should I meet with the CVC liaison for resume updates revisions?
 The CVC liaison works closely with the Education Department to assist WheTEP applicants in resume revisions and overall quality.
 This will reduce the likelihood of significant revisions after the resume is uploaded, which can delay securing a methods/student teaching placement.
 Please contact Ozias Washongton or schedule an appt directly with him at Wheaton College Handshake.

 When will or should I student teach?
 Elementary Education majors should student teach in the last fall they are enrolled, typically the fall semester of the senior year or the fall after graduation.
-Secondary and K-12 applicants are permitted student teacher either in the fall or spring semester of their final year.
-Those in the accelerated MAT program student teach in the fall after graduation.
+Secondary and K-12 applicants are permitted to student teach either in the fall or spring semester of their final year.
+Those in the accelerated MAT program student teach in the fall after the undergraduate commencement.

 What input will I have on a student teaching placement?
-The WheTEP application includes a section with several questions about student teaching preferences.
-These will be considered by the Placement Coordinator when requesting placements.
+The WheTEP application includes a section with several questions about student teaching placement preferences.
+These will be considered by the Clinical Placement Coordinator when requesting placements.

 What if I want to student teach elsewhere, like in Chicago or Internationally?
 International student teaching required a separate application process one and a half years before student teaching, so for most WheTEP applicants, that deadline has passed.
 We have a partnership with one elementary (K-8) school in Chicago for elementary education majors.
 For secondary and K-12 applicants seeking a more diverse or urban context, there are other suitable placements within 30-45 minutes of campus that may offer these contextual experiences.